PeterHarlan/UFOShowdown/README.md

 < https://getbootstrap.com/>
 •	The project was coded using Sublime Text 3 Trial version.
 <https://www.sublimetext.com/>
-•	Knowledge about JQuery, Node, JavaScript, and CSS was gathering from w3schools.
+•	Knowledge about JQuery, Canvas, and JavaScript was gathering from w3schools.
 <https://www.w3schools.com/